Henry Littlejohn: Medical Officer of Health

 In 1862, Littlejohn was appointed Edinburgh's first Medical Officer of Health.
 This was at a time when many of the town's inhabitants were living in squalor, in filthy overcrowded tenements, often with no water supply and with little or no sanitation.
 Disease was rampant.
 There had been two recent cholera epidemics, while typhoid, diphtheria and smallpox were endemic.

 During his first three years in the post, Littlejohn carried out a meticulous investigation into the living conditions and the state of health of the town's inhabitants.
 His report, published in 1865, contained 120 pages of detailed statistics, analysing conditions in over one thousand separate streets, closes and tenements.
 It included extensive data on the prevalence of the most common diseases as well as historical data on earlier epidemics.
-The report convincingly demonstrated the link between depravation, disease and mortality.
+The report convincingly demonstrated the link between deprivation, disease and mortality.

 With the backing of Littlejohn's report, the Lord Provost, William Chambers, and the Town Council launched an ambitious programme of urban renewal in Edinburgh.
 This resulted in the demolition of the worst slums and created the largely Victorian Old Town that exists today.
 On Littlejohn's recommendation, the council also brought in regulations governing water supply, sewage, building standards, food hygiene, waste disposal and the management of cemeteries.

 In order to track and anticipate the spread of infectious diseases through the population, Littlejohn campaigned for legal powers to compel medical practitioners to notify him of all cases of the most infectious diseases.
 Despite opposition from doctors, a clause was added to the 1879 Edinburgh Municipal Police Act making such notification compulsory – the first legislation of its kind in Britain.
 Significantly, the Act placed responsibility for notification on the attending doctor rather than the householder.
 This measure was extended to the whole of Scotland through the 1897 Public Health (Scotland) Act.

 In 1900, Littlejohn identified a link between cigarette smoking and cancer, 62 years before the Royal College of Physicians produced a report which acknowledged such a link.

 During Littlejohn's 46 years as Medical Officer of Health, the death rate in Edinburgh fell from 26 per thousand to 17 per thousand.
 There was a dramatic drop in outbreaks of smallpox and typhus.
 His introduction of compulsory notification of infectious diseases has been described as 'one of the major advances in public health of the 19th century'.